 “But the Soul is always aching, for the Heart to start taking, a chance by letting go.
 So let Go.
 Let Go.
 Sometimes the hardest thing to believe is the Truth.” – (Relient K, “Truth”)

 Have you ever heard someone say something along the lines of, “Whatever God gives you, good or bad, it’s because He trusts you with it?”
 Well, I’ve never heard anyone say those exact words.
 I made that up.
 But I think I’ve heard someone say something along those lines.
 I don’t know who, so I can’t validate what I’m about to say via someone else’s credentials, but I think I can make a fair argument for it.
 So here goes my final point: God gave you the ability to fear because He trusted you will use it correctly.
 Just like, my parents trusted me not to get a speeding ticket when they gave me the keys to my yellow Mustang named Stella who was the most perfect thing I’ve ever seen.
 Sometimes we fail to use our gifts correctly.

 Hear me when I say this, “Being fearful of circumstances outside of our control – which means all circumstances – is the incorrect use of fear.”

 When we place our fear in the right place, in God, we are placing our fear in Someone who is bigger than EVERY problem we will EVER face.
 Yes, whatever you’re thinking of right now, God’s bigger than that.
 Don’t fear it.
 Trust Him to take care of it, just like Jesus did.
-How ever it turns out, whether the way you wanted or not, God will use it – He will use You – for good.
+However, it turns out, whether the way you wanted it to or not, God will use it – He will use You – for good.
 Why?
-Oh ya, because He created it, and He is good.
+Because He created you, and He knows the situations…and he will make everything turn out for good.